CristoFacundoP/nile-climate-indicators/README.md

 The repo is organized into folders for data, scripts, results, docs, and notebooks.
 All workflows are designed for reproducibility on both local machines and the Alliance Fir cluster.

+# Getting Started
+This project is designed for reproducible workflows on both local machines and the Alliance Fir cluster.
 ## 1. Clone the Repository
-# On your local machine or Fir cluster
-git clone https://github.com/CristoFacundoP/nile-climate-indicators.git
+On your local machine or Fir cluster git clone https://github.com/CristoFacundoP/nile-climate-indicators.git cd nile-climate-indicators
-cd nile-climate-indicators